 Continuing students registered in credit courses the preceding semester are eligible for early registration for the next semester.
-Early appointment information is available from the student's MyUH account.
+Registration appointment information for current students is available in their MyUH accounts.
 All new applicants will be assigned a date and time to register for courses only after completing all admission and related requirements.